Area: | 2,800,000 m² |

 Plant

-Built as a vehicle plant for the K70 in 1970, the Volkswagen component plant in Salzgitter today manufactures engine variants for over 40 models in the Volkswagen Group as well as important e-components for electric vehicles.
-In the future, it is planned that the Salzgitter plant will become the battery centre for the Volkswagen Group.
-The changeover to future-oriented technologies is already taking place at a rapid pace.
+Built as a vehicle plant for the K70 in 1970, the Volkswagen component plant in Salzgitter today manufactures engine variants as well as important e-components for electric vehicles.
+In the future, it is planned that the Salzgitter plant will become the battery hub for the Volkswagen Group.
+To this end, the Volkswagen Group is investing around 2 billion euros in the transformation from the main engine plant to the main battery cell plant.

-Since 2019, the plant in Salzgitter has been part of Volkswagen Group Components.
+The plant in Salzgitter is part of Volkswagen Group Components.
 This is an independent corporate business unit in the Group Technology division under the umbrella of Volkswagen AG and is responsible for development and manufacturing of strategic components for the Group’s vehicle-producing brands.

 Production

-Since the plant was founded in 1970, more than 62 million engines have been produced in Salzgitter.
-The power units are used in models of the brands Volkswagen Passenger Cars, ŠKODA, Seat, Volkswagen Commercial Vehicles and Bugatti.
+Since the plant was founded in 1970, more than 63 million engines have been produced in Salzgitter.
+The power units are used in models of the brands Volkswagen Passenger Cars, Audi, ŠKODA, Seat, Volkswagen Commercial Vehicles and Bugatti.

 Plant management